Comparisons

 Cons:

-1. Start with open card sorting to discover natural groupings
+1. Conduct open card sorting first with 12-15 participants to discover natural groupings and category names

-2. Follow up with closed to validate top structures
+2. Follow with closed card sorting using 15-20 participants to validate the most promising structures from step one

-3. Use hybrid when you have good ideas but want to stay open to better options
+3. Use hybrid sorting when you have research-backed hypotheses but need to verify no better alternatives exist

 Ready to Try Free Card Sort?